Company Registration

 The licensing process involves applying for different forms, each catering to a specific type of drug activity.
 This blog explains the main types of drug licenses and the forms used for each purpose.

-A drug license is an official permission granted by the State Drug Control Department or Central Drugs Standard Control Organization (CDSCO), allowing an individual or entity to legally manufacture, sell, stock, exhibit, or distribute drugs and pharmaceuticals.
+A drug license is an official permission granted by the State Drug Control Department or Central Drugs Standard Control (CDSCO), allowing an individual or entity to legally.

 Drug licenses in India are categorized based on the nature of the business.
 Here are the most common types and their corresponding forms: